From Dr. Z - Carpal tunnel syndrome specialist

 Myofascial release massage therapy is effective even in the severe stage of carpal tunnel syndrome.
 However, it must applied twice daily for at least one month.

-Crucially, you cannot perform myofascial release massage on yourself.
+Crucially, you cannot perform a good myofascial release massage on yourself.
 That’s because you need two hands (actually, two thumbs) to effectively knead the tissues below the skin.
 It also requires a bit of skill, and many people simply do not have the time to learn it in order to help treat their partner.

 While it’s highly effective (for even severe stage carpal tunnel syndrome) it must be performed twice daily for at least a month.
 Visiting a therapist that often can be very expensive.
+However, the CarpalRx does all of this automatically - and at home.